azu/monorepo-github-releases/README.md

     - e.g. https://github.com/azu/monorepo-github-releases/releases/tag/v1.6.3

 > **Note**
-> If Publish is failed, you can re-run the workflow or You can move to Pattern B.
+> If Publish is failed, you can re-run the workflow, or You can move to Pattern B.

 ## Pattern B: Just Publish from CI